dpaydrc20/Shicinals-Minter/README.md

 # Pepinals

-A minter and protocol for inscriptions on Pepecoin.
+A minter and protocol for inscriptions on Shibacoin.

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️

 Use this wallet for inscribing only!
-Avoid storing pepinals in pepecoin core.
+Avoid storing shicinals in Shiba core.

-Please use a fresh paper wallet to mint to with nothing else in it until proper wallet for pepinals support comes..
+Please use a fresh paper wallet to mint to with nothing else in it until proper wallet for shicinals support comes..

 This wallet is not meant for storing funds or inscriptions.

 ## Prerequisites

-To use this, you'll need to setup a Pepecoin node, clone this repo and install Node.js on your computer.
+To use this, you'll need to setup a Shiba node, clone this repo and install Node.js on your computer.

-### Setup Pepecoin node
+### Setup Shibainu node

-Install Pepecoin Core from the official Pepecoin github: (https://github.com/pepecoinppc/pepecoin/releases)
+Install Shiba Coin Core from the official Shiba Coin github: (https://github.com/shibacoinppc/shibacoin)

 ### ⚠️⚠️⚠️ Important ⚠️⚠️⚠️
 A configuration file needs to be created before you continue with the sync.

 -Stop your node

--Create a `pepecoin.conf` file in your Pepecoin data folder.
+-Create a `shibacoin.conf` file in your Shibacoin data folder.

 -Copy and paste this to the created file.
 Set your own username/password.
 Save it!

 ```
 rpcuser=ape
 rpcpassword=zord
-rpcport=22555
+rpcport=33864
 server=1
 listen=1
 txindex=1